 With most organizations nowadays adopting the cloud-first approach for all their solutions, the same is evident with the product companies like Microsoft, which is now focusing more on the online version of the CRM.
 The Online version of the product apart from regular enhancements, receives 2 major updates every year termed wave 1 around April and wave 2 around October.
 Contrary, there are no such regular updates or enhancements published for the on premise version of the product, because of which now the gap between both the version has increased considerably.

-Microsoft Dynamics CRM Online or Dynamics 365 managed services is part of Microsoft’s SaaS – software as a service offering.
+Microsoft Dynamics CRM Online or Dynamics 365 services is part of Microsoft’s SaaS – software as a service offering.
 The customer needs to buy licenses / pay monthly subscription fees depending on the users and services they plan to consume.
 This makes CRM an operating expense, opposite to capital expenditure in the case of On-premise, where you would be owning the product and the infrastructure.
 If you already have a huge investment and have already existing infrastructure that you want to leverage, CRM On-Premise can be considered.
 But if there is no IT department, or you are not planning to set it up for your organization, then CRM Online is a better choice, where Microsoft will be responsible for maintaining the application, the supporting hardware, and well manage the backup and upgrade as required.

 Now let us look at some of the benefits of CRM Online, the one that comes first into mind is how easy it is to set up the organization in just a few clicks, we can spin up a CRM Instance in a matter of a few minutes/hours.
 Here you can start with the 30-day trial first of the product and then buying the required subscription and additional instances and services.